smarjmand/Django-Eshop-Project/README.md

 # Django Eshop Project
-this project is created by django frameword. templates are not created by me ( downloaded free templates ).
+this project is created by django framework. templates are not created by me ( downloaded free templates ).

 # Contact Info